Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + GitHub - [Moneta](https://github.com/forrest-orr/moneta) - Moneta is a live usermode memory analysis tool for Windows with the capability to detect malware IOCs
   + GitHub - [CyberChef](https://github.com/gchq/CyberChef) (https://gchq.github.io/CyberChef/) - The Cyber Swiss Army Knife.
 A web app for encryption, encoding, compression and data analysis.
   + GitHub - [CyberChef Recipes](https://github.com/mattnotmax/cyberchef-recipes) - A list of cyber-chef recipes and curated links.
+  + GitHub - [De4dot](https://github.com/de4dot/de4dot) - It is an open source .NET deobfuscator and unpacker that will try its best to restore a packed and obfuscated assembly to almost the original assembly.
+  + GitHub - [Themida Unpacker for .NET](https://github.com/cg10036/Themida-Unpacker-for-.NET) - Tool developed to quickly and easily unpack packed .NET files.